jasethomson/SGT-jt/README.md

 - <a href="https://github.com/Learning-Fuze/SGT/tree/v2.0lf#getting-started" target="_blank">Getting Started</a>
 - <a href="https://github.com/Learning-Fuze/SGT/tree/v2.0lf#scope" target="_blank">View Scope</a>

+##### Don't forget to check out the additional "error checking" section in the scope above!
+This can be critical to a good user experience!

 ##### startup instructions
 - start at v1.0
 - make a new branch v2.0